iar1000/felix_schumacher/README.md

 source venv/bin/activate # activate the environment
 pip install -r requirements.txt # install all dependencies
 ``````
+### windows
+for the setup of the virtual environment use the internet, for example [the following tutorial on how to setup a venv on linux and windows](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/).
+the installation of the requirements is the same.

 ## running the game
 the main game can be started in the terminal by running following from the top-level directory: